Lentil Market

 -

-In January 2024, Canada and Saskatchewan spent USD 14.7 million on crop research.
-Through Saskatchewan's Agriculture Development Fund (ADF) and the Strategic Research Initiative (SRI), both part of the Sustainable Canadian Agricultural Partnership (Sustainable CAP), the investment allocated USD 12.2 million to 56 ADF research projects.
-Additionally, USD 2.5 million was designated for an SRI project focused on finding solutions to manage root rot in peas and lentils.
+In January 2024, the Governments of Canada and Saskatchewan invested USD 14.7 million in crop research through the Agriculture Development Fund (ADF) and the Strategic Research Initiative (SRI) under the Sustainable Canadian Agricultural Partnership (Sustainable CAP).
+The funding supports 56 ADF projects and a major SRI project addressing root rot management in peas and lentils.

 -